Building better applications with Adyen API Libraries

 The engineering track is focused on building tooling to empower either analysts or scientists to build end-products on top of that.
 Involvement with the product is therefore needed, at different depths, to ensure that they are building the right thing.

 They understand the business context and the data needs behind it, they know how to implement quality data pipelines on our Big Data Platform either to fuel and create stunning visuals, reports, raw or refined datasets for internal or external use.

-We called this job “ETL - Extract Transform Load - engineer” before but changed it to “analytics engineer” since we noted that we are evolving ETL to ELT and other paradigms and that people in this role answer a lot of product questions using analytics.
+We called this job “ETL - Extract Transform Load - engineer” before but changed it to “data Engineer” since we noted that we are evolving ETL to ELT and other paradigms and that people in this role answer a lot of product questions using analytics.

-They develop, maintain and operate the tooling that enables data developers on the Big Data Platform (data engineers, data scientists) to commit data pipelines, access data, query data, serve data, schedule workflows, backfill datasets and harness the metastore.
+They develop, maintain and operate the tooling that enables data developers on the Big Data Platform (Data Platform Engineers, data scientists) to commit data pipelines, access data, query data, serve data, schedule workflows, backfill datasets and harness the metastore.

 They develop and improve the tooling needed by data and machine learning scientists to train, track, register and deploy machine learning models both in online (i.e. serving) and offline flows.

 The science track contains those roles that are closer to maths, algorithms and machine learning models.
 The modulating factor here is the level of exposure to product, mathematical depths and production-level code.

 They can jump into any problem and analyse, forecast, detect patterns and draw insights by leveraging data science algorithms and the big data platform, and thus enable teams to go beyond.
 Deep knowledge of statistics and data science algorithms is a must as well as being able to communicate complex outcomes with clarity over a wide range of audiences.